 Widget 1: Best Converting Search Terms (SEO Monitoring Widget number 2)

-This widget allows you to keep track of the most lucrative keywords that deserve a bit more focus from your side.
+This widget allows you to keep track of the most lucrative keywords that deserve a bit more focus on your side.

 Widget 2: Best Social Action Pages (SEO Monitoring Widget number 4)